Good Dog Academy

 You will receive monthly invitations to join our LIVE Student Webinars, hosted by Jaime and Cat, where you will get answers to all your questions.
 This LIVE event may be recorded, depending on permission from the group each month.

 Cat also has regular office hours where she will Zoom with you and others on demand.
-You will receive details about these times in your welcome email once you register.
+Cat is available for one hour on Wednesdays at 5pm Pacific Time and one hour on Saturdays at 9am Pacific Time.
+You will receive the Zoom log in information in your Welcome email.

 You will find helpful PDF’s throughout your program that we recommend you download, print and store for future reference and study.

 You can also join our Community Portal and talk to your peers.

 We are available for quick questions by email.

 At any time and as often as you like, if you feel that you need extra coaching beyond what is included in your program, you are invited to book extra coaching with Jaime or Cat on Zoom for up to an hour at a discounted student rate.
 Please contact Administration at [email protected] to arrange a mutually convenient time.